folaoluwafemi/rich_text_editor_controller/CONTRIBUTION_GUIDE.md

 If you wish to contribute to the roadmap, fork this [repo](https://github.com/folaoluwafemi/rich_text_editor_controller) at branch ```{ROADMAP-TAG}``` if the branch does not exist, feel free to create one in your fork.

 ## Code conventions
-- All variables MUST be strongly typed except for local variables
+- All variables MUST be strongly typed except in instances where it is obvious what the variable type will be by it's assigned value. [see here](https://dart.dev/guides/language/effective-dart/design#dont-redundantly-type-annotate-initialized-local-variables) for clarity
-  - Do `final RichTextEditorController controller = RichTextEditorController();`
-  - Do `final controller = RichTextEditorController();` for local variable.
 - All code MUST pass static analysis.
 - DO NOT `ignore` any lint rule.